JoLeed/FluffySettings/README.md

         // your logic here
     }
 ### **Visual studio json editor & SourceMirroring conflict**
-Some text editor like "Visual studio" are not properly modyfying the file, leaving your instance content outdated even with mirroring on.
+Some text editors like "Visual studio" are not properly modyfying the text files, leaving your instance content outdated even with mirroring on.
-When your settings are critical and you don't want to override new settings edited using this editors with the new one, always call .Discard() before modyfying property value.
+When settings are critical for your app and you don't want to override new settings edited using this editors with the new one, always call .Discard() before modyfying property value.

 ## Properties protection
 Some settings should be read only for yoor app.
 To make it so, add the **ProtectedProperty** attribute to your property.